-There are many types of shingles that are used with a sloping roof including:
+Many types of shingles are used with a sloping roof including:

 But of all these material types, the overwhelmingly most popular, versatile, simple to install and cost-effective choice is the asphalt shingle roof.